Chart Color Schemes

 Health outcomes in The Basin are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-The Basin's health indicators show below-average outcomes based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are somewhat typical but higher than the national average among older cohorts.
+The Basin's health indicators show below-average outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The level of common health conditions among the general population is somewhat typical but higher than the national average among older cohorts.

-Private health cover is at approximately 52% of the total population (~2,361 people), slightly leading the average SA2 area, compared to Greater Melbourne's 56.7%.
-The most common medical conditions are mental health issues (impacting 10.0%) and asthma (8.1%), while 66.3% reported being completely clear of medical ailments, compared to Greater Melbourne's 72.6%.
+Private health cover stands at approximately 52% of the total population (~2,361 people), slightly ahead of the average SA2 area but lower than Greater Melbourne's 56.7%.
+Mental health issues and asthma are the most common medical conditions in the area, affecting 10.0 and 8.1% of residents respectively.
+However, 66.3% of residents declare themselves completely clear of medical ailments compared to 72.6% across Greater Melbourne.
 Health outcomes among the working-age population are broadly typical.
-The area has a higher proportion of residents aged 65 and over at 17.8% (805 people), compared to Greater Melbourne's 15.1%.
-Health outcomes among seniors present some challenges, ranking lower nationally than the broader population.
+The area has 17.8% of residents aged 65 and over (805 people), higher than Greater Melbourne's 15.1%.
+Health outcomes among seniors present some challenges but rank lower nationally than those of the broader population.

 Frequently Asked Questions - Health